gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_pact/Article VI - Benefits.md

 ## 6.5 Optional Funds for Legal Services, Insurance, and Retirement

 To ensure the best representation, our members should contribute at least 10GP a month to the legal services fund.
-As mentioned in 6.3, only the initial consultation is covered.
+As mentioned in 6.3, only the initial consultation is complimentary.

 Additionally, our members may elect to contribute to a fund providing insurance in case of severe bodily harm.
 A tribunal will dictate if a member is elligible for a pay out.
 If said member is unable to return to their profession, the Pact will aid them in finding a new profession.